ketka82uk/Baggle/README.md

 ### Future additions
 It would be great to introduce more complex search features for items - being able to sort and filter would be a great addition, as well as including search by category, a distance radius and maybe even search tags to make it easier to find things.

-It would also be a great addition if users could look at their previous transactions and swaps, including failed transactions.
+It would also be a great addition if users could look at details of all their previous swaps, including failed swaps.
 This was something we planned but didn't have time to implement.

 Another thing to look at would be features that Baggle! would need if it were ever used in a real-world scenario.
 In Baggle! the swap feature is instantaneous - accept another user's offer and your items are instantly swapped between inventories.
-In real-life obviously things are a little more complex!
+In real-life, things are obviously a little more complex!
 It would be good to have different statuses for offers and items.
-For example, once an exhange is agreed it goes into a holding space and can then be marked as completed once the items are physically exchanged.
-It would also be good to add a shipping and delivery options.
+For example, once an exchange is agreed, it goes into a holding space and can then be marked as completed once the items are physically exchanged.
+It would also be good to add shipping and delivery options.

 ### Bugs squished (and not-so-squished)
-Only one major bug found since deployment - when items are added to a wishlist it causes the profile page to stop loading.
+Only one major bug found since deployment - when items are added to a wishlist it causes that user's profile page to stop loading.
 This is due to the code searching for the length of an array that doesn't exist when the wishlist is mapped, and should be a relatively easy fix.

-### Key learning
+### Key learning and wins
 This project taught me more than any other and really cemented a lot of knowledge in terms of back-end functions and databases.
-By the end of this project I really felt like I could talk around any part of it, and I was especially pleased when I was able to take existing code and not only blindly copy/paste it in, but manipulate and amend it to fit in with what I needed.
+By the end of this project, I really felt like I could talk around any part of it, and I was especially pleased when I was able to take existing code and not just blindly copy/paste it in, but manipulate and amend it to fit in with what I needed.
 I also learned the importance of getting the back-end working and all endpoints in place _before_ diving into the front-end!

 ## Assets
 * Avatars - [getavataars.com](https://getavataaars.com/)